 1. Deworming Medication

 Worms afflict virtually every type of livestock.
 Stockpiling dewormer, keeping the animal living areas clean, will help to deter, but not prevent, potentially deadly worm infestations.
-There are some natural ways to help prevent worms that you could use during a long-term disaster, but unfortunately none of them are as effective as manufactured medications.
+There are some natural ways to help prevent worms, but unfortunately none of them are as effective as manufactured medications.

 Diatomaceous earth is a very fine powder that is comprised of fossilized aquatic matter.
 Regularly sprinkling some diatomaceous earth over livestock feed should help prevent worms to a measurable degree.